No. 3 UCLA routs Arizona State 102-80 behind 3-point barrage

-LOS ANGELES (AP) -- Isaac Hamilton scored 33 points, hitting a career-high nine 3-pointers, and No. 3 UCLA routed Arizona State 102-80 on Thursday night to improve to 11-0 at home.
+The senior guard scored 33 points - three off his career best - and hit a career-high nine 3-pointers to help No. 3 UCLA rout Arizona State 102-80 on Thursday night.

 The Bruins (19-1, 6-1 Pac-12) made 16 3-pointers and shot 60 percent from the field.

+Now, the team is loaded with offensive threats who can pick up the slack for him.

+''He gained a lot of confidence in that and he got it rolling,'' UCLA coach Steve Alford said. ''The guys did a good job of finding him.
+That's what makes us hard to guard.
+We can make shots a variety of different ways.''

-They led by 25 points in the first half and were up by 16 early in the second before the Sun Devils (9-10, 2-4) got within single digits in the matchup of the league's top two scoring and 3-point shooting teams.
+The Bruins led by 25 points in the first half and were up by 16 early in the second before the Sun Devils (9-10, 2-4) got within single digits in the matchup of the league's top two scoring and 3-point shooting teams.

+''We started slow but fought back,'' said Torian Graham, who led Arizona State with 26 points. ''We overcame adversity and I think we showed we can play with anybody.
+After we cut it to seven, we didn't get stops and they got a lot of open looks.
+They're very good in transition and that was the difference.''

+TJ Leaf added 19 points and nine rebounds, and Ball had 10 points and 12 assists for the Bruins.

+''It's always good to see Isaac shoot well,'' said Aaron Holiday, who added 13 points. ''That's a big part of his game and I'm glad he finally got it going.''

-Torian Graham scored 26 points and Tra Holder tied his career-high with 22 for Arizona State, which has lost seven straight road games to UCLA.
+Tra Holder tied his career-high with 22 points for Arizona State, which has lost seven straight road games to UCLA.
 The Sun Devils hit 11 3-pointers, including six by Graham.

 Graham scored 10 of Arizona State's first 22 points in the second half to close to 68-61.

 The Bruins' offense kicked in and they ran off 14 straight points to go up 82-61.
-Aaron Holiday scored eight points, including two 3-pointers, in the spurt.
+Holiday scored eight points, including two 3-pointers, in the spurt.

+''It was cool to come back on them, but I didn't get the result I wanted,'' Holder said. ''We gave up too many easy baskets.
+They are a fast team and they score before you know it.
+The game should not have ended like it did.
+We cut it to seven, but then they went to a zone and we got all discombobulated.''

 The Sun Devils dropped their third straight and fourth in five games.